henryz2004/pytalk/README.md

 # Pytalk
 Chat Program developed entirely in Python and Kivy.

 PyTalk is a simple and lightweight Kivy-based chat application that uses sockets.
 I made it Because I Can, and it is built on top of an event based framework `Pynet` (which is also made by me).
 Find the framework inside the `pytalk` folder.
-The It is easily expandable; you can add custom Remote Events or use the networking framework by itself for a completely different task.
+The chat application is easily expandable; you can add custom Remote Events or use the networking framework by itself for a completely different task.
 The only non-standard-library dependency this relies on is Kivy, which can be easily installed using pip.

 To run, first run `chatserver.py` in the background.
 This will start a server that the client can connect to.
 Then, in a separate command prompt (or just run concurrently), run `clientgui.py`.
 After a bunch of omnious error-like startup messages from kivy, a window should come up (if there's a server to connect to).
 Enter your alias (a user system has not been set up yet) and then press continue.
 After that you have officially entered the chat room. **Requires Python 3 and above**